gtmtechltd/terragrunt-poc/README.md

 Comments:

 * A `foreach` on either terraform providers, or terragrunt generate blocks would help with the need to generate dynamic code - and make it more readable.

+Does it work?:

+* Yes it does work, but obviously I had to obfuscate my test accounts in `org.hcl` and provide placeholders instead.
+You should therefore not expect to be able to just run this out of the box to show the POC in action, but you should have accounts set up which you can define in `org.hcl` to demonstrate the functionality in your own org